 On the multitudes of coins out there, Vernon said that while Cryptsy supports many of them, they still carefully consider each one before it gets accepted on the platform.
 However, just because something is pre-mined and appears ripe for pumping doesn’t mean it won’t be accepted.
 He also mentioned that while they’ve been highly successful in adding coins thus far, Nxt really threw them curve-ball due to its entirely .
 They had to implement code bridging the interface between the old and the new.

 Palmer also talked about Dogecoin.
 A lot of the altcoins are useful for serving as a testbed for the future, and Dogecoin was a .
 He wanted to put a “relatable face” to something quite daunting to people and also introduce micro transaction ability.
 But they’re still Bitcoin supporters.

 Interestingly, there are a decent number of women in the Dogecoin community, something which isn’t found with many other coins.
 The community is typically younger, more involved in social media.
 Dogecoin is hot on places like Facebook and Twitter.
 What’s more is that at least 50% have had no prior exposure to digital currency- Dogecoin is their first experience.

 It also avoids a lot of the negative stigma surrounding cryptocurrency (hackers, drugs, etc).
 It’s “family friendly”.
 At the recent “Dogeparty” in New York, parents brought their kids.

 Palmer said that while he’s excited about the initiative, he can’t respond to every e-mail- after all, he works full time at Adobe Systems.
 He mused how his two worlds were kept relatively separate until he was approached by his HR boss one day because he was on the front page of the paper in Australia.
-During Q&A period, he clarified that his company was generally supportive of his cause, especially since Dogecoin is so active in fundraising for charitable causes while lying at the forefront in innovation.
+During Q&A period, he clarified that his company was generally supportive of his cause, especially since Dogecoin is so active in for charitable causes while lying at the forefront in innovation.